United Nations General Assembly Resolution 2758 (XXVI): People's Republic of China

-Taiwan
+Republic of China (Taiwan)

+While Resolution 2758 had solved the issue of "China's representation" in the United Nations — but it left the issue of Taiwan's representation unresolved in a practical sense.
+The ROC government continues to hold control over Taiwan and other islands.
+While the PRC claims sovereignty over all of "China" and claims that Taiwan is part of China, it does not exercise sovereignty over Taiwan, and has never done so.

+Despite this, although policy has changed, and the ROC Government now focuses on representing the interests of the island of Taiwan, formally via its constitution, the ROC still claims to be the state of China, and thus its juridical claim to the right to govern the whole of China still holds.
+Most importantly, although Taiwan has been governed by the ROC as a de facto separate country, de jure Taiwan was not transferred to China in the post-WWII San Francisco Peace Treaty, which left its disposition open.
+The pursuit of independence from "China" (either ROC, PRC, or both) is a controversial issue in Taiwanese politics.

-In 2000, Taiwanese foreign minister Tien Hung-mao addressed to the Legislative Yuan that the Republic of China was a founding member of the United Nations, yet Resolution 2758, which addressed the representation of the people of the Mainland Area, excluded the representation of the people of the Taiwan Area, a situation he found inappropriate.
+In 2000, the ROC foreign minister Tien Hung-mao addressed to the Legislative Yuan that the Republic of China was a founding member of the United Nations, yet Resolution 2758, which addressed the representation of the people of the Mainland Area, excluded the representation of the people of the Taiwan Area, a situation he found inappropriate.
 Tien noted that if Taiwan seeks to join the UN as a new member, its application would likely face a veto from China and objections from other UN Security Council members.
 Alternatively, if Taiwan aims to rejoin the UN, it must overturn Resolution 2758, which requires a two-thirds majority vote in the UN General Assembly—a highly challenging objective to achieve.

 The Pan-Green Coalition, led by the Democratic Progressive Party (DPP), believes that Resolution 2758 has been distorted by China and aim to return to the UN as Taiwan, while the Kuomintang (KMT)-led Pan-Blue Coalition is against the resolution itself and aims to amend the resolution to allow the Republic of China to return to the UN.
 The two camps are also divided on whether there is a consensus in 1992.
 President Ma Ying-jeou from KMT accepted this consensus during his administration, while the consensus was later denied by President Tsai Ing-wen from the DPP who questioned whether such consensus ever actually taken place in the meetings.
+However, Ma stated that "The Republic of China is a sovereign country, and mainland China is part of our territory according to the Constitution.
+Therefore, our relations with the mainland are not international relations.
+It is a special relationship".